cssinjs/jss/docs/react-jss.md

 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

-**The HOC based API is deprecated as of v10 and may be removed in a future version.
-You can still perform a lazy migration as described [here](https://reacttraining.com/blog/using-hooks-in-classes/).
-HOC specific docs are available [here](./react-jss-hoc.md).**
+**The HOC-based API is deprecated as of v10 and may be removed in a future version.
+You can still perform a lazy migration as described [here](react-jss-hoc-migration.md).
+Documentation for the deprecated HOC-based API is available [here](react-jss-hoc.md).**

 ### Benefits compared to using the core JSS package directly: